liweinan/liweinan.github.io/_posts/2017-08-07-jersey-extend-wadl-support.md

 }
 ```

-The above method is called by the `createExternalGrammar()` method in the same class:
+The above method is used to generate the default grammars file, and it is called by the `createExternalGrammar()` method in the same class.
+Here is the code of `createExternalGrammar()` method:

 ```java
 public ExternalGrammarDefinition createExternalGrammar() {